nir11/CinemaOnlinePurchaseSystem/README.md

 # Cinema online purchase system

-Online purchase system for Cinema.
+Online purchase system for a Cinema.
 <br/>
 This project is based on the 4-layer model:
 - Database (Sql server)